Camp your way around Shetland — by tent, caravan or motorhome — and you'll find a freedom and flexibility that other accommodation simply can't match.

 • Electric vehicle charging – there is a network of electric vehicle charging points around Shetland, including at leisure centres, ferry terminals, some health centres and other public buildings.

 • Disposing of toilet waste – for general advice, please see the Toilets page on The Camping and Caravan Club website.
 Please note: not all Shetland campsites have chemical disposal points.
-Aquila is Shetland's waste management company and should be able to assist (+44 (0)1595 840431).
+Aquila (+44 (0)1595 840431) is a waste management company based six miles north of Lerwick and may be able to assist with disposal.

 • Bottled gas – is available from Rearo Supplies.